fs-feup/autonomous-systems/src/planning/README.md

 ## Full Documentation

-A more precise information about the Planning Module can be found [here](https://www.overleaf.com)
+A more precise information about the Planning Module can be found [here](https://github.com/fs-feup/documentation/blob/main/AS/FSFEUP_02_Planning_Control/main.pdf)

-TODO: CHECK THIS

 ## Main External Libraries